fgeorges/mlproj/README.md

 ## TODO

+- create a dev script to extract properties supported in the environ file format
 - for `deploy`, send several files at once, one-by-one is way too slow (or even zip then all, insert it as a doc, and unzip them with eval endpoint)
 - new command `load` to load data on databases